ptran1203/fxgan/readme.md

 ## The GAN project for chest-xray classification
+- This repository is implemented based on https://github.com/IBM/BAGAN
 - To run the experiment please check the file **try_gan.ipynb**

 ### History table